Rubber Tablecloth by Studio Droog

-Traditional craft is transformed through a modern material and technique.
-Table Skin is a silicone cast of traditional Dutch ribbons and piping embroidery, used to form a durable, waterproof and easy-to-clean table cloth.
-This product is part of the project Rijksmuseum: Rijksstudio M2.
+Traditional craft takes on a fresh twist with a modern material and technique.
+Table Skin is a silicone cast of classic Dutch ribbon and piping embroidery, reimagined as a durable, waterproof, and easy-to-clean tablecloth.
+Its heritage made a practical part of the project Rijksmuseum: Rijksstudio M2.

 Rijksmuseum